IHE/mCSD-Whitepaper/FacilityRegistry.md

 ### Simple Facility Registry

-This simple Facility Registry can allow any searches on it's facility data.
+This simple Facility Registry can allow any searches on its facility data.
 It will contain Location and Organization data to reference mCSD Facilities and Jursidictions.
 The following actors, transactions, and profiled resources shall be used.